npm/arborist/README.md

 * `node.resolve(name)`  Identify the node that will be returned when code in this package runs `require(name)`

+* `node.error` Errors parsing or finding a package.json in `node_modules`
+  will result in a node with the error property set.

 ### class Link

 Link objects represent a symbolic link within the `node_modules` folder.